-The only concern with email encryption is that both receiver and sender has the same encryption software; isn’t worth especially for sensitive-content emails?
+The only concern with computer privacy and email encryption is that both receiver and sender has the same encryption data security and privacy; isn’t worth especially for sensitive-content emails?
 Or else your email could be breached like the one that happened recently, in which 773 Million Exposed.

 To encrypt your online conversation, use Off-the-Record Messaging; use Pidgin on your Windows, Adium on your Mac OSX and any other with similar features.
-Such software is easy to use while keeping your conversation uber secure and private; send anything but be protected!
+Such data security and privacy software is easy to use while keeping your conversation uber secure and private; send anything but be protected!

-Password is the first line of defense, make sure that should be strong, unique and keep-changing; don’t use easily-guessed password, preferably a combination of letters, symbols, and numbers.
+Password is the first line of defense when it comes to computer privacy, make sure that should be strong, unique and keep-changing; don’t use easily-guessed password, preferably a combination of letters, symbols, and numbers.

-If you keep using one password for all your accounts just because of the fear of forgetting new ones, then hackers will also use the same skills to intrude in your personal info.
+If you keep using one password for all your accounts just because of the fear of forgetting new ones, then hackers will also use the same skills to intrude in your personal info and bypass your computer privacy.
 So, remain tension free and do hire a virtual manager to keep your passwords protected; get a password manager like 1Password, LastPass, Dashlane or any other and forget being remembering passwords.

 Password managers keep all your passwords in an encrypted database and autofill them when you need them; add their browser extension, or get their mobile version to keep all your app passwords secure.